-Student Rachel 2
+Student Rachel 2.
+First year undergraduate student – business degree,

 Recent events in the banking sector have brought the issue of bonus payments into the spotlight.
 With reference to appropriate motivation theories, critically evaluate the statement that “money motivates”

-The purpose of this essay is to discuss what can motivate men in their working performance and can money motivate them.
-In order to do so, the writing first will focus on defining what motivation is and it will try to explain “Why do people behave the way they do?”
-Secondly, it will observe different motivation theories of well-known psychologists.
-Their researches demonstrate how men can be motivated by many unconscious factors unrelated to money.
+The purpose of this essay is to discuss what can motivate people in their working performance and to what extent can money motivate them.
+In order to do so, this essay will first focus on defining what motivation is and it will try to explain “Why do people behave the way they do?”
+Secondly, it will observe the different motivation theories of well-known psychologists.
+The research demonstrates how people can be motivated by many unconscious factors unrelated to money.
 Despite the fact that it is generally assumed that money motivates people in different ways, it is not the only way to “make” someone do the job.
-There are other factors like satisfaction, experiences, success, recognition, which can affect people’s actions.
+There are other factors like job satisfaction, experiences, success, recognition, which can also affect people’s actions.
 For instance, humans can motivate themselves by setting future goals (Locke and Latham, 1990).

-To begin with, the term ’motivation’ comes from the Latin word ‘moreve’, which means ‘to move’.
-This illustrates the main idea of the concept, which is to make, to push someone to do something, to get him/her from one point to another.
+To begin with the term ’motivation’ comes from the Latin word ‘movere’, which means ‘to move’.
+This illustrates the main concept, which is to make, or to push someone to do something, to get him/her from one point to another.
 The study of motivation is about answering the question “Why do people do what they do?”
 There are a lot of theories, which try to explain what makes people behave the way they do and they are separated into two main categories: content and process motivation theories.
-The content theories deal with the individual’s behaviour, while the process focuses on the people’s thoughts.
-Anyhow, the answer to “what motivates men” is hidden in the reasons for every action and goals person wants to achieve.
+The content theories deal with the individual’s behaviour, while the process focuses on people’s thoughts.
+Anyhow, the answer to “what motivates people” is hidden in the reasons for every action and goals person wants to achieve.

-The first content motivation theory, known as the “Maslow’s hierarchy of needs theory”, suggests that people have to satisfy their basic needs in order to move forward in accomplishing something more desirable.
-The author explains in details the steps that man has to go through in order to reach the highest level of “the hierarchy of need”.
-At the bottom, the psychological needs are found-those required to sustain life: air, water, food, and sleep.
+The first content motivation theory, known as Maslow’s hierarchy of needs, suggests that people have to satisfy their basic needs in order to move forward in accomplishing something more desirable.
+The author explains in detail the steps that man has to go through in order to reach the highest level of the hierarchy.
+At the bottom, the psychological needs are found: those required to sustain life: air, water, food, and sleep.
 They are the basic, most important needs and if they are not satisfied, the next level cannot be reached.
 Then, they are followed by the safety needs like job security and medical insurance, meeting the social needs next.
 The desires to have friends, the presence of family, taking part in a social group are part of people’s life.
 At the higher level is the self-esteem thrive, divided into internal-the need of status, fame, attention, reputation and external like self-respect, freedom, independence.
-These two” layers” are related to each other and are put in one level, as Maslow indicates.
+These two “layers” are related to each other and are put in one level, as Maslow indicates.
 The highest satisfaction that person can reach is the self-actualization, which is the point of the realized potential of a man.
-The upper set of needs is assumable only when the needs at the most basic level are satisfied. .
+The upper set of needs is attainable only when the needs at the most basic level are satisfied. .